DubyaDude/ColorShift-Mod/README.md

 ## Sources:
 - [ColorMatrix Pattern](https://web.archive.org/web/20091001043530/http://www.colorjack.com/labs/colormatrix/)
 - [Color-blind type facts](https://www.color-blindness.com/types-of-color-blindness/)

+## Credits:
+- [Requi](https://github.com/RequiDev) - For helping me figure out the funky shader stuff when it came to VR.
+- Venclaire - For pushing me to make the mod in the first place.

 ## DISCLAIMERS:
 - \*This mod in no way is meant to act as a 'ColorBlind mode' for games.
 This mod is supposed to emulate an approximation of what colorblind people may see to account for color-blind people during game/map/avatar development.